gpluscb/double-pendulum/README.md

 # License

 Uhhhh idk do whatever!!
-One rule if you make something cool or pretty using this I wanna see, @gpluscb on Twitter or MarRue#3658 on Discord
+One rule if you make something cool or pretty using this I wanna see, @gpluscb on Twitter or `queer.` on Discord

 # Inspiration